Garnet-Yeates/GarnsMod/README.md

     LootExtensions.LootPredicate<CommonDrop> findChainedCommon = rule => rule.HasParentRule() && rule.IsChained();

-    // Any OneFromOptionsDropRule containing ItemID.Frostbrand in its itemIds array will be found LootExtensions.LootPredicate<OneFromOptionsDropRule> findOptionsContainingFrostbrand = rule => rule.ContainsOption(ItemID.Frostbrand);
+    // Any OneFromOptionsDropRule containing ItemID.Frostbrand in its itemIds array will be found LootExtensions.LootPredicate<OneFromOptionsDropRule> findFrostbrand = rule => rule.ContainsOption(ItemID.Frostbrand);

     // Any OneFromOptionsDropRule will be found
     LootExtensions.LootPredicate<OneFromOptionsDropRule> findOptions = rule => true;

-    // Then plug these into RecursiveRemove or RecursiveFind methods, such as RemoveRule, RemoveChild / FindRulesWhere, HasRule, etc
+    // Then plug these into RecursiveRemove or RecursiveFind methods, such as RemoveRule / HasRule, etc }
-}
 ```